-You have decided that it worth trying and are now preparing your application for Tier 1 Exceptional Talent Visa to the Tech City UK to get endorsement in digital technology.
+Finally, you have decided that it worth trying and now are preparing your application for UK Tier 1 Exceptional Talent Visa to the Tech Nation (or, more correct – Home Office) to get your Endorsement in Digital Technology.

-, regularly updated by this body so you need strictly follow them.
+, regularly updated by this Designated Competent Body, so you need strictly follow them.

 However, there are still a lot of assumptions and unique questions regarding all of the parts of the application.
-Even with so detailed guidelines.
+Even with so detailed guidelines about the talent visas.

 1. Write about your future, not your past